Beyonce, Eminem, Azalea lead MTV Video Music Awards nods

-LOS ANGELES R&B singer Beyonce and rappers Eminem and Iggy Azalea led the nominations for the MTV Video Music Awards, one of the industry's top televised showcases, the cable TV network said on Thursday.
+LOS ANGELES, July 17 R&B singer Beyonce and rappers Eminem and Iggy Azalea led the nominations for the MTV Video Music Awards, one of the industry's top televised showcases, the cable TV network said on Thursday.

 Beyonce garnered eight nominations and will go up against Azalea in the coveted Video of the Year category at the Aug.
 24 awards show, which attracts a young audience prized by advertisers.